HERE ARE SOME TIPS AND ADVICE FROM WASHOLOGI, HOW TO GET THE MOST OUT OF YOUR LAUNDRY- WASHING AND MAKE YOUR LAUNDRYDETERGENT TO LAST LONGER.

-ALTERNATIVE: if the stain is fresh you can try to rub it with an icecube.
+ALTERNATIVELY: if the stain is fresh you can try to rub it with an icecube.
 If the fabrics are white you can try to boil the stain in hot water to remove it.

-ALTERNATIVE: if the stain is fresh you can try to put it in boiling water to see if it removes.
+ALTERNATIVELY: if the stain is fresh you can try to put it in boiling water to see if it removes.